TBD54566975/dap/README.md

 More concretely, The objective of this specification is to provide a standardized means to:
 * express a _money address_
 * associate any number of money addresses to a resolvable identifier (DID)
-* register the identifier with a handle at any/many DAP registries (e.g. registering `did:dht:3456787654323rfvcxaw34tf` with CashApp under the handle `moegrammer` results in `moegrammer@cash.app`)
+* register the identifier with a handle at any/many DAP registries (e.g. registering `did:dht:3456787654323rfvcxaw34tf` with CashApp under the handle `moegrammer` results in `@moegrammer/cash.app`)
 * resolve a DAP to a DID

 # Requirements